procore/documentation/oauth/oauth_choose_grant_type.md

 ## Overview

 The first step to implementing an OAuth 2.0 solution for your application or integration is to select the proper OAuth 2.0 authorization grant type for your use case.
 The grant type, or means by which a client application acquires an authorized access token, is used to authenticate a request to a Procore API endpoint.
 Normally, you determine the proper grant type based on the architecture and framework of your particular project.
 Let’s outline the OAuth 2.0 grant types supported by the Procore API.

 ## Authorization Code Grant (Web Server Applications)

-If you are developing a web server-based solution, then you will want to implement the Authorization Code grant type.
-Web server applications are written in a server-side language where the source code of the application is not visible to the public.
+If you are developing a web server-based solution, then you will want to implement the Authorization Code grant type Web server applications are written in a server-side language where the source code of the application is not visible to the public.
 This means the application is able to take advantage of the Client Secret when communicating with the authorization server, which provides more robust security.
 The authorization grant type is considered a “redirection-based” flow.
 As such, your application must be capable of interacting with the user’s web browser as well as receiving incoming requests (via redirection) from the Procore authorization server.

 Here is a diagram illustrating the flow for the Authorization Code grant type.
 Let’s walk through each step in the flow.